cniblock/Walking-Anglesey/README.md

 The colour scheme selected for the website is inspired by nautical themes, reflecting the fresh and vibrant colours walkers would encounter on their coastal walks around Anglesey.
 The design aims to create a clean, uncluttered, and welcoming environment for users, enhancing their browsing experience and making navigation intuitive.

-These are the colours we used:
+These are the colours used:

 ![Colours](images/ux-colours.jpg)